What is the Langhe? Piedmont’s best wine region

 Since 2014 the area of the Langhe has been included on the UNESCO World Heritage list for its landscape, winemaking tradition, and unique history.

-A note of the Langhe’s History
+A note of Langhe’s History

-While the area of the Langhe has been inhabited since before the Romans, it has had a bit of a back and forth success.
-Though the land was fertile, most lands were managed under a system of “mezzadria”, much like a feudal system.
+While the area of the Langhe has been inhabited since before the Romans, it has had a bit of a back-and-forth success.
+Though the land was fertile, most lands were managed under a system of “mezzadria“, much like a feudal system.
 Farmers had to provide a large portion of their produce to the landowner and had to answer to the landowner’s desires.
 This system was actually present in Italy up until the 1960s, in some areas.

 Although wine was a key product, and the land was fertile, the economic benefits were not seen directly by those who worked the land.
 After the World Wars, many left their land behind for more promising jobs in the city: the industry was sweeping through Turin promising stable jobs for many.
 It was not until the late 20th century that the Langhe saw a great economic boost.
 Today thanks to its popularity the wine, hazelnut, and truffle business are key to this region.